jcstroud/radialx/README.rst

 For example, if ``PREFIX`` is set to ``/usr/local``, then ensure that ``/usr/local/bin`` is in your path.

+These settings only affect how RadialX is built and where it is installed, not how it will execute once installed.

 Build and installation is easy::

    % cd radialx